Sabrah light tank: Observation and fire control

 The light tank can be equipped with a panoramic sight system with day and night-vision EO sensors for effective fighting support during day and night in all weather conditions.
 The panoramic sight is used to observe and aim targets effectively.
-A high-definition color camera with zoom is used for daylight operations, while a thermal sight with 3µ to 6µ detector is used for night vision operations.
-The Sabrah tank can launch fire on fixed and mobile targets due to the dual-axis line of sight stabilization.
+A high-definition color camera with zoom is used for daylight operations, while a thermal sight with 3 μ to 6 μ detector is used for night vision operations.

+The Sabrah can launch fire on fixed and mobile targets due to the dual-axis line of sight stabilization.
 A sophisticated fire control system aboard the tank controls the fire and assists in targeting and engagement of the target.

-Communications and sensors onboard Sabrah
+Communications and sensors

 The system features navigation and communication systems, including E-LynX software-defined radio.
 An auto-tracker system increases the hit probability of the system on the move, while a laser range finder aboard the tank can measure distances of 7,000m.

 Meteorological sensors can be incorporated optionally to measure variables such as wind, pressure and temperature for improved ballistics.
 Other optional systems include a laser warning system, and see-through head-mounted display technology.

 Variants

 ASCOD 2 Sabrah

-The Philippine Army categorizes this version as a "Tracked" Light Tank.
-The base platform is th ASCOD 2, which has a seven-wheel station chassis.
-It has a NATO STANAG 4569 Level 4 ballistic protection.
+The Philippine Army categorizes this configuration as a "tracked" light tank.
+The base platform is the ASCOD 2, which has a seven-wheel station chassis.
+It provides Level 4 ballistic protection in accordance with NATO STANAG 4569 standards.

 It provides advanced mobility and mine protection capabilities due to ongoing technology upgrades, which are possible thanks to the open system architecture of the platform.
 The vehicle is powered by an eight-cylinder diesel engine coupled to a hydro-mechanical transmission system.

 Pandur II Sabrah

-The Philipine Army categorizes this version as a "Wheeled" Light Tank.
+The Philippine Army categorizes this configuration as a "wheeled" light tank.
 The base platform is the Pandur II, which features a robust chassis with higher ground clearance and enhanced protection.
 The heavy-duty chassis enables high off-road performance.
 The 8×8 vehicle is designed to carry up to 14 crew.
 The platform is equipped with an automatic drivetrain management system, which adjusts the power supplied to each axle and wheel based on the terrain surface and driving conditions.

 The power pack includes a Cummins Diesel ISLe T450 HPCR engine with automatic transmission, and cooling system.
 Other components of the power pack include electric generator, air intake and exhaust systems, air-condition compressor, hydraulic pump, and drive shaft.